-There are a few different ways that you are able to add more information to FOND to achieve a design that is both cost effective and quick to produce but also matches reality.
+There are a few ways to influence FOND to achieve a design that is both cost effective and quick to produce, but also matches reality:

 The design should run a bit faster the second time because FOND doesn't need to spend time considering where the best places for each Drop Hub and Distribution Hub are - they've already been chosen.

 FOND will not place hubs outside of your chosen locations unless it absolutely needs to create additional ones, e.g. to satisfy a max drop cable length rule.